I’ve been thinking lately about the words “witness” and “outreach” and what they imply.

 Outreach, meanwhile, means you’re working to engage others; working to engage the dis-engaged.
 You’re trying to bring people to where you are by reaching out.
 Think networking sessions, a good-will campaign, or information efforts.

-You’re “reaching out” when you witness, in a sense, but far less obviously, and with less strain and effort.
-Outreach can fail because of poor execution, like a butchered ad campaign.
+You’re “reaching out” when you witness, in a sense, but there’s less strain and effort there.
+Outreach can fail because of poor execution.
 Witness works based on the strength of the thing you’re testifying to.
 If witness fails, it’s probably because what’s being testified to is weak.

 One requires a plan for convincing and implicitly a sort of argument.
-The other requires simply that whatever you’re pushing be true in a concrete sense.
+The other requires simply that whatever you’re pushing be true.